-As author of The Extraordinary Power of Leader Humility, Marilyn Gist guides leaders in creating thriving organizations and great results.
-Imagine a world in which all leaders feel and display a deep regard for others’ dignity.
-This is what humility means and it helps leaders resolve conflict, increase engagement, and optimize performance.
-Marilyn has extensively studied why leader humility is the essential foundation of all healthy organizations and validated her work with interviews of prominent CEOs of companies ranging from the Mayo Clinic and Ford to Starbucks and Costco.
+As author of The Extraordinary Power of Leader Humility, Marilyn has extensively studied widely-admired leaders and found that leader humility is the essential foundation of all healthy organizations.
+She has validated her work with interviews of prominent CEOs of companies ranging from the Mayo Clinic and Ford to Starbucks and Costco.
 She adds value through ground-breaking insight: the six keys required for leaders to work together well with all stakeholders.
 According to Marshall Goldsmith, “Marilyn Gist’s The Extraordinary Power of Leader Humility, is a must-read for every leader.”
-This bestselling book has been featured in Forbes and Quartz, and Marilyn’s ideas on leader humility have appeared in The Hill, CEOWorld, Sirius SM Wharton Radio, and numerous podcasts.
+This bestselling book has been featured in Forbes and Quartz, and Marilyn’s ideas on leader humility have appeared in The Hill, CEOWorld, Sirius SM Wharton Radio, the Global CEO Network, and numerous podcasts.
 Ken Blanchard who authored The One-Minute Manager says, “This inspiring book belongs on the desk of every CEO and politician in America.”

 Marilyn earned her BA from Howard University and her MBA and PhD from the Smith School of Business at the University of Maryland, College Park.
-She is a member of the Academy of Management, American Psychological Association, Marshall Goldsmith 100, and the International Women’s Forum.
+She is a member of the Academy of Management, American Psychological Association, and the International Women’s Forum.

-The dynamic program integrates inspiring case examples from CEOs of Fortune 50 firms with compelling evidence from research.
+The material integrates inspiring case examples from CEOs of Fortune 50 firms with compelling evidence from research.
 The path to becoming a master leader is both clear – and surprising – for most.
-Participants learn how to optimize relationships with all stakeholders to favorably influence sales, the bottom line, brand reputation, and employee relations.
+In driving results, others’ dignity or sense of self-worth must be prioritized as the work gets done through others.
+Participants learn how to create healthy relationships with all stakeholders to favorably influence sales, the bottom line, brand reputation, and employee relations.

-This eye-opening and inspiring talk makes a difference for women, minorities, and others who find themselves marginalized by heritage or demographic group.
-Systemic factors, personal confidence, and lack of mentoring can contribute to the unfortunate sidelining of organizational talent.
-This is career-limiting for the individuals so affected and harmful to organizations that fail to benefit by weak talent management.
+This eye-opening and inspiring talk makes a difference for women who often find themselves marginalized or unable to advance to their full potential in leadership.
+Systemic bias, personal confidence, and lack of mentoring create a narrower path of acceptable behavior for women that sidelines their aspirations.
+This is career-limiting for the women so affected and harmful to organizations that fail to benefit from optimizing women’s talent.

-In this session, Marilyn Gist shares stories of success and failure and frank discussion challenges.
-This talk equips marginalized-group members to understand their unique responsibilities: building relationships across the divide, self-advocacy while supporting others’ dignity, and positive commitment to growth coupled with personal responsibility for success.
+Through stories of success and failure and frank discussion of the challenges, this talk equips women to understand their unique responsibilities: building relationships across the divide, self-advocacy while supporting others’ dignity, and positive commitment to growth coupled with personal responsibility for success.